elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 ---
 layout: getting-started
-title: 5 case, cond and if
+title: case, cond and if
-guide: 5
 redirect_from: "/getting_started/5.html"
 ---